data-with-joe/Data-engineering-journey/README.md

   - [x] Databricks
   - [ ] Cloud (AWS/GCP)

-## Currently Learning
-	∙	PySpark advanced transformations
-	∙	Databricks certification prep
-	∙	Azure cloud infrastructure (DP-203 track)

 ## Connect
+ 		Email: aladejoseph656@gmail.com

+  ### Thank You
 		 Built in public as part of a focused data engineering transition.
 Follow the journey branch by branch.

-  ### Thank You